 An evening of readings and screenings of cinematic work developed by Eugene Richards, followed by a conversation between the artist and ICP’s Director of Content and Public Programming, Paul Rogers.

 WEDNESDAY, DECEMBER 5 | 6:30–8 PM | ICP MUSEUM

 In this session of Optics, host Jillian Steinhauer, curator Jason Eppink, and visual artist Andrew Kuo examine the visuality, virality, and consumption of GIFs and memes.

 THURSDAY, DECEMBER 6 | 6:30–8 PM | ICP MUSEUM

-An evening of presentations, shopping, and signing, as photographers share their latest book projects.
+An evening of shopping and signing as photographers share their latest book projects.

 Visit icp.org/events throughout the season for updates on additional programs, including those held in conjunction with the ICP Museum exhibition Eugene Richards: The Run-On of Time.

 Dates, times, and locations are subject to change.